queueit/android-webui-sdk/README.md

 ## Sample app

 A sample app to try out functionality in the library can be found on the [Releases](https://github.com/queueit/android-sdk/releases) page.
+This sample app uses the first approach of integration calling QueueITEngine run method.

 ## Installation